 Is that strongly scented stuff from your own childhood a good idea?
 The over-the-counter ointment is still quite popular as a topical option.
 However, these balms can create a burning sensation on the skin.

-We recommend a natural chesty balm, which still contains organic, effective ingredients to assist breathing, clear a blocked nose and assist with a peaceful sleep.
+We recommend the Little Boss Balm which still contains organic, effective ingredients to assist breathing, clear a blocked nose and assist with a peaceful sleep.
 Just be sure your little one cannot rub the balm in their eyes or mouth.

 When to see a doctor